-The most common reaction upon reaching the Antarctic Continent is a sense of reverence and awe.
+The most common reaction upon reaching the Antarctic Peninsula is a sense of reverence and awe.
 The experience is beyond words, since few places are as untouched and enduring as Antarctica.
 You will begin to appreciate why this region has long captivated the attention of explorers and travelers alike.
 Every visit to Antarctica, we witness something new or unexpected, which means that your expedition will be unlike any other-creating a unique, personal experience.

 Each day, you will take Zodiac excursions from the ship to explore local bays, channels and landing sites.
 With wildlife always at the forefront of our minds, you will visit penguin rookeries, scout for humpback and minke whales, and search for a number of southern seal species, including the elusive leopard seal.

-Your Expedition Team will take care of you at each landing, whether you are exploring the Antarctic terrain, visiting a historic research base or consorting with penguin colonies.
+Your Expedition Team will take care of you at each landing, whether you are exploring the Antarctic terrain, visiting a research station or consorting with penguin colonies.
 Chinstrap, Adélie and gentoo penguins are found here, along with five different species of seals.
-Zodiac and ship cruising can offer opportunities to view some of the larger local marine mammals more intimately, such as Antarctic minke and humpback whales.
-Each day and each excursion will present a new collection of creatures to delight you and keep your camera busy.
+Zodiac cruising can offer opportunities to view some of the larger local marine mammals more intimately, such as Antarctic minke and humpback whales.

 Your days will be busy spotting wildlife and being mesmerized by the astounding beauty of Antarctica.
-Listening to the crackling and crumbling of icebergs and glaciers and watching penguins waddling on the beach will become your daily entertainment, while sea kayaking, paddle excursions, or camping are optional activities available on select voyages (at an extra cost).
+Listening to the crackling and crumbling of icebergs and glaciers and watching penguins waddling on the beach will become your daily entertainment, while heli flightseeing, sea kayaking or paddle excursions are optional activities available on select voyages (at an extra cost).